 - Don’t use pesticide sprays in your room.
 Go for integrated pest management strategies instead.

 - Like team work?
 Collaborate with your school nurse and district’s administration to develop an asthma management plan at your school if one does not exist.
 Another excellent resource is to adopt ideas from the IAQ Tools for Schools Action Kit.
 Work with your district’s transportation department to monitor school bus engine exhaust near open windows.

 Although asthma is prevalent, with some forethought and preventive measures, it can be controlled.
 Now breathe a sigh of relief!

-Anastasia Antoniadis is with the Tuscarora (PA) Intermediate Unit and works as a state consultant for Early Intervention Technical Assistance through the Pennsylvania Training and Technical Assistance Network.
-She earned a Master of Arts degree in speech pathology from City College of the City University of New York and a Master’s degree in public health from Temple University.
+Anastasia Antoniadis, MA, is with the Tuscarora (Pennsylvania) Intermediate Unit and works as a state consultant for Early Intervention Technical Assistance through the Pennsylvania Training and Technical Assistance Network.
+She earned a master’s degree in speech-language pathology from City College of the City University of New York and a master’s degree in public health from Temple University.
 She was a practicing pediatric SLP for 14 years before becoming an early childhood consultant for Pennsylvania’s early intervention system.
 Her public health studies have been in the area of environmental health and data mapping using geographic information system technology.
 You can follow her on Twitter @SLPS4HlthySchools.